 How can I see who has read my publications or projects?

 To start seeing who has read your work, you first need to allow other people to see when you read their research.
 Reading activity on ResearchGate is a mutual relationship.
-Only when both you and an author or project collaborator allow others to see your reading activity will you be able to see that you have read each other's publications or projects.
+Only when both you and an author or project collaborator whose research you are reading allow others to see your reading activity, will you be able to see that you have read each other's publications or projects.

 You can do this by enabling a setting in your Privacy settings: